tkuhlman/cookbooks-vertica/README.md

 to tracked files and to not track many of the files created by Vertica during database setup.
 Additionally there is nothing that triggers a service restart.

-All entries into this cookbook should be via the default recipe, others are for organization only.
+All entries into this cookbook should be via the default or console recipe, others are for organization only.

 To run as cluster the nodes data bag item must exist otherwise it will come up stand alone.